mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 ## To-do

-- [ ] Play with CAPINTEC.
-Andy sent the manual and Mike's activity measurements
 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Downsampling: Make it just choose every 4 samples or whatever.
 But make sure it randomly chooses which sample to start on